lmiller1990/vue-testing-handbook/src/v3/composition-api.md

 ## The Composition API

-Vue 3 will introduce a new API for create components - the [Composition API](https://vue-composition-api-rfc.netlify.com/#basic-example).
-To allow users to try it out and get feedback, the Vue team released a plugin that lets us try it out in Vue 2.
-You can find it [here](https://github.com/vuejs/composition-api).
+Vue 3 introduced a new API for create components - the [Composition API](https://vue-composition-api-rfc.netlify.com/#basic-example).

 Testing a component build with the Composition API should be no different to testing a standard component, since we are not testing the implementation, but the output (*what* the component does, not *how* it does it).
 This article will show a simple example of a component using the Composition API in Vue 2, and how testing strategies are the same as any other component.